CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Rayleigh Scattering a New, Blue Surface of Last Scattering

-Besides the impact of the atmosphere, and similar to observations of the CMB, the first detection of Rayleigh scattering will be impacted by foreground.
-However, several unique properties of the Rayleigh scattering signal can be leveraged to mitigate the impact of foreground contamination.
+Besides the impact of the atmosphere, and similar to observations of primary CMB anisotropies, the Rayleigh scattering signal will be affected by astrophysical foregrounds.
+Fortunately, several unique properties of the Rayleigh scattering signal can be leveraged to mitigate the impact of foreground contamination.
 In this analysis we include CIB, SZ, Radio point sources, dust and synchrotron foregrounds.
 We find that the CIB and dust and radio point sources dominate in foreground mitigation.

 First, the frequency scaling of Rayleigh scattering ($\propto \nu^4$ at lowest order) is unique, since no foregrounds exhibit such a scaling.
-This makes Rayleigh scattering suitable to use with \emph{blind} component separation methods such internal linear combination (ILC) approaches.
-Second, Rayleigh-scattering is a robust prediction of standard physics and once the cosmological parameters are fixed the Rayleigh scattering signal can easily be modeled and included in \emph{parametric} foreground cleaning techniques.
+This makes Rayleigh scattering suitable to use with \emph{blind} component separation methods such as internal linear combination (ILC) approaches.
+Second, Rayleigh scattering is a robust prediction of standard physics so that once the cosmological parameters are fixed, the Rayleigh scattering signal can easily be modelled, and included in \emph{parametric} foreground cleaning techniques.

-The first detection of the Rayleigh scattering signal will be obtained from the cross-correlation between the primary CMB and the Rayleigh signal, which will require the removal of foreground contamination from two maps: a map of the primary CMB; and a map of the Rayleigh-scattering signal (at a reference frequency).
-In order to avoid biasing the detection, one has to be careful to avoid residual primary CMB bias in the Rayleigh-scattering map (and vice-versa).
+Measuring the cross-correlation between the primary CMB and the Rayleigh signal will require the removal of foreground contamination from two maps: a map of the primary CMB; and a map of the Rayleigh-scattering signal (at a reference frequency).
+In order to avoid biasing the detection, one has to be careful to avoid residual primary CMB in the Rayleigh scattering map (and vice-versa).
 This demands the use of a constrained-ILC method \citep{remazeilles/delabrouille/cardoso:2011a}.

-Figure~\ref{fig:RS_foregrounds} shows the impact of the foregrounds on the detection of the Rayleigh-scattering cross-correlation using a constrained-ILC.
+Figure~\ref{fig:RS_foregrounds} shows the impact of the foregrounds on the detection of the Rayleigh scattering cross-correlation using a constrained-ILC.
 As expected, a larger penalty has to be paid in temperature where foregrounds are brighter than in polarization.
 However, we should note that resorting to a constrained-ILC increases the noise in the reconstructed maps.
 Using more advanced component-separation techniques such as SMICA~\citep{Planck_2018_IV} could further improve the signal-to-noise ratio of the cross-correlations, while also making use of the known $\ell$-shape of the Rayleigh scattering signal.